Application for trapping on Waterfowl Management Areas

 Contact superintendents for more information.
 If you obtain a permit, you must trap under the supervision of the WMA superintendent.
 The superintendent determines trapping dates, areas and the species you may trap.
 To learn more about the areas open to trapping, trapping fees and the number of permits for individual areas, contact a Division office or a WMA superintendent during the application period.
 (Download a list of Waterfowl Management Areas—including contact information.)

 Fees.
 Although there isn't an application fee, there is a permit fee if you are successful in obtaining a permit.
 Before trapping on the designated waterfowl management area, the successful applicant (or applicants) must pay the associated permit fee to the Salt Lake Division office by Nov.
-1, 2012.
+5, 2013.
 Permits are not valid until they have been signed by the superintendent in charge of the area to be trapped.
-For more information about, read Utah Admin.
+For more information, read Utah Admin.
 Rule R657-11-28

 - You may apply for only one permit on only one management area per calendar year.